ECCC-MSC/open-data/docs/msc-data/lightning/readme_lightning-datamart_en.md

 The data is available via the HTTPS protocol.
 It is possible to access it with a standard browser.
 In this case, we obtain a list of links giving access to a GeoTIFF file.

-The MetNotes data are available at the following address:
+Lightning data are available at the following address:

 [https://hpfx.collab.science.gc.ca/{YYYYMMDD}/WXO-DD/lightning](https://hpfx.collab.science.gc.ca/)